Generational Marketing: A Guide

 cheerios marketing to baby boomers

-• Place: Baby Boomers prefer products that are within their reach.
-And Cheerios, a subsidiary brand owned and marketed by General Mills, has a strong distribution network across retail stores and grocery stores.
+Place: Baby Boomers prefer products that are within their reach.
+Cheerios, a subsidiary brand owned and marketed by General Mills, has a strong distribution network across retail stores and grocery stores.
 Their convenient locations make Cheerios readily available to all.
-Moreover, they have close tie-ups with supermarkets like Walmart with 11,000 stores across 28 countries.
+Moreover, they have close tie-ups with supermarkets like Walmart with thousands of stores across the globe.

 How To Market To Generation X?

-Generation X constitutes people aged between 41-56 and commands authoritative positions in households and workplaces.
+Generation X constitutes people aged between 45–60 and commands authoritative positions in households and workplaces.
 They are the chief earners and make significant purchase decisions for their households.
+What most marketers miss is that Generation X is now the single highest-spending generation globally, with an estimated annual spend of $4–5 trillion — and that figure is projected to grow through the early 2030s.

 GenXers are vigilant people and look for genuine products.
 They prefer products that give them a sense of security.
 The offering they buy should have an actual use to make their life convenient.